Tyrrrz/CliFx/Readme.md

 > The command type must be declared as `partial` so that **CliFx** can extend it with necessary metadata and behavior.
 > If the type is nested within other types, all of them must also be marked as `partial`.

-In order to satisfy `ICommand`'s contract, the type needs to define an `ExecuteAsync(...)` method which contains the command's execution logic.
+The `ICommand` interface requires the type to define an `ExecuteAsync(...)` method, which contains the command's execution logic.
 As the only parameter, this method takes an instance of `IConsole` — a decoupled abstraction used in place of `System.Console` to write text, read binary data, or otherwise interact with the console.

 Beyond that, your command will probably also need to receive some input from the user.